Storage of data outside the EU is forbidden by the GDPR, however - no rules without exceptions e.g.:

-- Personal data about air passengers are shared more liberally e.g. shared with US and Australia.
+- Personal data about air passengers are shared more liberally, e.g. shared with the US and Australia.

-- If the country in questions is a so called safe third country.
-EU has a list of these, it includes (as of May 2018) amongst other Andorra, Faroe Islands, Schweitz, New Zealand, and Uruguay.
+- If the country in question is a so-called safe third country.
+EU has a list of these, and it includes (as of May 2018) amongst others Andorra, Faroe Islands, Schweitz, New Zealand, and Uruguay.
 But not the United States of America.

-Practical implications for us, well you might know that we use Zendesk for our support.
-You might know that Zendesk is an American registered company and they store data outside EU.
-As they are found on the Privacy Shield list and have issued us with a Data Processor Agreement (see example of the Zendesk DPA here) we are free to use them as a Supplier including storage of customers email addresses and names.
+As for the practical implications for us, you might know that we use Zendesk for our support.
+You might know that Zendesk is an American registered company and they store data outside the EU.
+Previously the legal reason was Privacy Shield; now the Zendesk DPA has incorporated the Standard Contractual Clauses.